Henri Frager: Early life

 Henri Jacques Paul Frager was born in France on 3 March 1897, the son of Alphonse Jean Frager and Eugénie Louis Adolpine Frager, née Sauvier.
 He married the Russian-born Louba Frager and worked as an architect in Nice in civil life.
 On 25 November 1940 he dined with André Girard in a restaurant in Antibes.
-Girard wanted to develop a local network, whereas Frager was then preparing to get to London via Algeria.
+Girard wanted to develop a network to resist the occupation and influence of Nazi Germany, whereas Frager was then preparing to get to London via Algeria.
 He reached Algeria in December that year but, after several failed attempts to get from there to London, returned to Antibes in April 1941 and got back in contact with Girard, who recruited him into CARTE as his second in command under the codename Louba.
 With André Gillois and Colonel Vautrin, Girard and Frager recruited others for the growing network, and on 19 September 1941 Girard had his first meeting with an SOE agent, Francis Basin (codename Olive).